Dixie Square Mall: Abandonment

 Despite the new Harvey Police station occupying land immediately adjacent, the shuttered mall gained a reputation as a notorious crime magnet during the early 1990s.
 Gang and drug activities frequently took place inside the building.
 In the early 1990s, a juvenile court was constructed on the far west end of the parking lot.
 Despite numerous attempts to board up and secure the mall, it was forced open repeatedly.
 Vandalism and theft were the primary causes, but many homeless people also turned the former mall site into makeshift living quarters.
 In 1993, a woman was raped and fatally strangled inside the former JCPenney store.
 By the end of the 1990s, trees had grown throughout the former parking lot.
 In the mid 2000s, a massive fire broke out inside the former Woolworth store and nearly destroyed the building.
 The fire caused the roof to cave in, and due to that and other structural collapses, saplings started growing inside the former mall.
 Another fire broke out in the former City Life lounge, causing minor damage to the abandoned bar.

 Demolition and redevelopment plans

-Various redevelopment plans for the property were announced in 1985, 1989, and 1997, but went nowhere.
+Various redevelopment plans for the property were announced in 1985, 1989, and 1997, but never happened.

 In January 2005, an agreement was made with American Kitchen Delights to turn the former Montgomery Ward building into a showroom for American Kitchen's products, and with the YMCA to use another portion of the property to build senior citizen housing.
 Just days after the agreement was made, work on the Montgomery Ward store began during which the former store was gutted.
 On April 14, 2005, a further plan was set in motion to demolish the remnants of Dixie Square (except for the Montgomery Ward building which was ostensibly being renovated for American Kitchen Delights) and bring top "big-box" retailers to the former mall site, including Costco, Kohl's, and Old Navy.
 This plan forecast bringing more than 1,000 jobs to Harvey, which has one of the highest unemployment rates in Cook County.